14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/f1c9ba11-c953-48e2-983b-1129e992da1d-Max-Origin.webp?v=1762626204
     Price: $34.32 USD
-- [Leather Crossbody Bag with Charm - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/leather-crossbody-bag-with-charm): Bag size:Mini Material:PU Leather Imported Product Measurements (Measurements by inches) &amp; Size  - Pretty Melanin Boutique
+- [Leather Crossbody Bag with Charm - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/leather-crossbody-bag-with-charm): Leather Crossbody Bag with Charm Discover the perfect blend of style and functionality with our exquisite Leather Crossbody Bag with Charm.
+Designed for the modern fashionista, this bag is crafted from premium quality leather, ensuring durability and a luxurious feel.
+Its sleek silhouette makes it an ideal accessory for any outfit, whether casual or formal.
+Featuring a versatile crossbody strap, this bag offers comfort and convenience, allowing you to go hands-free while keeping your essentials secure.
+The spacious interior is thoughtfully organized with multiple compartments, making it easy to store your phone, wallet, keys, and more.
+A standout feature of this bag is its charming removable charm, adding a touch of elegance and personality to your ensemble.
+The Leather Crossbody Bag with Charm is available in a range of classic colors, designed to complement any wardrobe.
+Whether you're heading to a business meeting or a casual outing, this bag is your go-to companion.
+Elevate your style and enjoy the perfect blend of practicality and sophistication with this must-have accessory. - Pretty Melanin Boutique
-  Updated: 2025-11-10T05:00:36Z
+  Updated: 2025-11-14T05:24:23Z
   Vendor: Trendsi
   Product Type:
   Availability: Available